di-co-der/voteNow/README.md

 - **Interactive Visualizations**: Explore voting trends through dynamic charts and graphs.

 ### Technologies
-PollPower is built with the following technologies:
+voteNow is built with the following technologies:

 - **Next.js:** A powerful React framework for building fast and scalable web applications.
 - **Tailwind CSS:** A utility-first CSS framework for creating custom designs without writing CSS.